Step 1: Roast raw pecans in the oven at 350 degrees Fahrenheit for 10 minutes.

 5. Sabudana Bhel

-Another healthy Navratri recipe that will keep your hunger pangs in check is a Sabudana Bhel.
+Another healthy Navratri snack recipe that will keep your hunger pangs in check is a Sabudana Bhel.
 This easy and classic recipe is loaded with high fibre and will help you feel full for a long time.
 You can add a spicy kick to this classic recipe by adding green chillies, chaat masala, sendha namak, and coriander leaves.

 Step 1: Rinse the sabudana under running water until the water runs clear.
 Then, soak the sabudana in enough water to cover them for about 4-5 hours.
 After soaking, they should become soft and plump.
 Drain any excess water.